ValeeDS/ValeeDS/README.md

 In my freetime, I like to learn about web development and programming 👩🏻‍💻.

-🌱 I’m currently learning JavaScript at CoderHouse.
+🌱 I’m currently learning Python and JavaScript at CoderHouse.
 I already finished the courses:
 - [x] WordPress
 - [x] HTML
 - [x] CSS
+- [ ] Python
 - [ ] JavaScript
 - [ ] React
 - [ ] Backend